 An onsite manager (or representative) is available to residents:

 ☑ Full time

-☐ Part time
+□ Part time

-□ By appointment only
+☐ By appointment only

 □ None available

 □ Other

 Onsite availability includes:

 Weekdays9.00am to 4.00pm

 1.5 Approved closure plan or transition plan Is there an approved transition plan for the village? ☐ Yes ☒ No

-for the retirement village Short description for the transition plan
+for the retirement Short description for the transition plan

-3 - Not Applicable
+village Not Applicable

 Declaration date for the transition plan

 Not Applicable

 A written transition plan approved by the Department of Communities, Housing and Digital Economy is required when an existing operator is transitioning control of the retirement village scheme's operation to a new operator.

 Is there an approved closure plan for the village? ☐ Yes ☒ No

 Short description for the closure plan

 Not Applicable

 Declaration date for the closure plan

 Not Applicable

 A written closure plan approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy is required if an operator is closing a retirement village scheme.
 This includes winding down or stopping to operate the village, even temporarily.

 1.6 Statutory Charge over retirement village land.
 Tenure in a leasehold or freehold scheme is secured by the registration of your interest on the certificate of title for the property.
 There is no statutory charge registered over leasehold schemes and freehold schemes.

 In relation to licence schemes, a statutory charge over the land is normally registered on the certificate of title by the chief executive of the department administering the Act.
-It there is no statutory charge registered on a licence scheme, which may be the case for some
+It there is no statutory charge

-religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.

-Is a statutory charge registered on the certificate of title for the retirement village land? ☐ Yes ☒ No

-If yes, provide details of the registered statutory charge

-P art 2 - Age limits

-а .1 What age limits pply to residents in his village?
+registered on a licence scheme, which may be the case for some religious, charitable or community purpose organisations, you should check if the security of tenure offered meets your requirements.
+Is a statutory charge registered on the certificate of title for the retirement village land? ☐ Yes ☒ No If yes, provide de tails of the regis stered statutory charg е Р art 2 - Age limits a 1 What age limits pply to residents in is village?
 Applicants for residence in the Retirement Village must be 55 years of age or over or, in the case of a joint application, at least one applicant must be 55 years of age or over.

-A CCOMMODATION, FA CILITIES AND SE RVICES

-Р art 3 - Accommodatio n units: Nature of ownership or tenure

-1 Resident wnership or tenure of Freehold (owner resident)

-l ne units in the village Lease (non-owner resident)

-is : ☐ Licence (non-owner resident)

-Share in company title entity (non-owner resident)

-Unit in unit trust (non-owner resident)

-l - ' wner resident)

-Other

-A ccommodation types

-а .2 Number of units by ccommodation type and tenure units in the village, co in multi-story building

-Accommodation unit Freehold Leasehold Licence Other

-Other - Supported Living Units 0 93 0 0

-- One bedroom 0 85 0 0

-- Two Bedrooms 0 8 0 0

-Total number of units 0 93 0 0
+ACCOMMODATION, FACILITIES AND SERVICES art 3 - Accommodation units: Nature of ownership or tenure 3.1 Resident ownership or tenure of ☐ Freehold (owner resident) the units in the village Lease (non-owner resident) is: ☐ Licence (non-owner resident) ☐ Share in company title entity (non-owner resident) ☐ Unit in unit trust (non-owner resident) ☐ Rental (non-owner resident) Other [specify /J ccommodation types 2 Number of units by ccommodation type There are94 units in the village, comprising l nd tenure 93single story units;1 units in multi-story building with2 levels Accommodation unit Freehold Leasehold Licence Other Other - Supported living units - One bedroom 0 87 0 0 - Two bedroom 0 7 0 0 Total number of units 0 94 0 0 A ccess and design ۲â۱ CCCSS alliu uesiuli